shun60s/chainer-examples-wavenet-clone/README.md

 ![zero](docs/compare_zero.png)

-At this iteration, generated waveform is still dirty than original human speech waveform.
+At this iteration 57000 (7 epoch), generated waveform is still dirty than original human speech waveform.

 ![nine](docs/compare_nine.png)

-Athough generated waveform from iteration only 8000, it can hear some reverberation of utterance /nine/(=digit 9).
+Athough generated waveform from iteration only 8000 (1 epcoh), it can hear some reverberation of utterance /nine/(=digit 9).
 It's may conditoning trick !?

 ## Reference